 was performing”. – Dr George Sawa

 Native Egyptian Nada El Masriya grew up belly dancing fully immersed within the rich cultural and historical environment of metropolitan Cairo.
 Her first formal dance training began early, with her high school’s folkloric troupe.
-At Cairo University, Nada earned a degree in Egyptian Law, minored in the History of Egyptian Culture and Dance Traditions, and worked as dancer, assistant instructor and stage director for the Law College’s folkloric troupe under the tutelage of Hisham Saleh.
-During this time she was selected twice for the honor of representing Cairo University at the Ismaliya International Folklore Dance Festival.
+At Cairo University, Nada earned a degree in Egyptian Law, minored in the History of Egyptian Culture and Dance Traditions, and worked as dancer, assistant instructor and stage director for the Law College’s folkloric troupe.
+Trained in the Cairo University under the tutelage of Hisham Saleh.
+She was also selected for the honor of representing Cairo University at the Ismaliya International Folklore Dance Festival twice.

-At early age Nada began her intensive training and performance with the prestigious Reda Troupe (Egypt’s first and most famous folkloric dance company) as well as many of the Egyptian masters and soloists with the Reda Troupe.
-Nada’s mentors included the venerable Mahmoud Reda (founder, choreographer, and artistic director of the Reda Troupe), Hisham Saleh, Aida Nour, Hassan Khalil, Mohmed El Hosseny, Hassan Afefe, Fifi Abdou, Nagwa Fuad and Randa Kamel.
+At early age Nada began her intensive training and performance with the prestigious Reda Troupe School (Egypt’s first and most famous folkloric dance company) as well as many of the Egyptian masters and soloists with the Reda Troupe.
+Nada’s mentors included the venerable Mahmoud Reda (founder, choreographer, and artistic director of the Reda Troupe), Hisham Saleh.
+Nada was also guided and inspired by Aida Nour, Hassan Khalil, Mohmed El Hosseny, Hassan Afefe, Fifi Abdou, Nagwa Fuad and Randa Kamel.

 Nada toured across Egypt performing in over one hundred performances including full length shows such as El Hassad, Isis and Osiris, Weffe El Nil, and Folklore Egypt.
 Nada emerged from her experiences with the Reda Troupe with a remarkably expressive and elegant style, winning her many dance awards within the Egyptian Folkloric community.